AbsurdlyEloquent/game-review-api/README.md

 The games are displayed by cards, each card containing one game.
 The card can expand to display reviews of each game.

 To submit a review, simply click the `Write a Review` button on a card, choose you ratings and hit `submit`, and your review will be sent to the database.

+To delete a review, press the trash icon to the right of the review.